Universal Effective Medium Theory to Predict the Thermal Conductivity in Nanostructured Materials: The Ballistic Correction Model

+In practice, to compute thermal transport in the macroscopic regime, only $\langle S_{0l} \rangle = \kappa_{\mathrm{fourier}}/\kappa_{\mathrm{bulk}}$ is needed, where we used $\int_0^{2\pi}\cot{x}dx = 0$.
+This quantity is accessible by popular finite-element solvers.
+Although this derivation took us back to a well-known model for macroscopic heat transport reduction, the fact that it was based on the BTE allows us to define a novel kind of suppression function, $\tilde{S}$, directly computed by the modified BTE from Eq.~\ref{bte-diff}.
+This quantity was introduced in~\cite{romano2019diffusive} for isotropic MFP distributions.
+Thus, the above derivation extended it to arbitrary materials, although the main properties remain the same:

-We begin by considering the \emph{diffusive material limit}, described concisely in Appendix~\ref{dml} and in details in refs.~\cite{romano2019parameter,romano2019diffusive} In this limit, we assume that the suppression function is the same as that from the diffusive regime, $S_{\mathrm{diff}}(\xi)$, where $\xi = \Lambda/L$; this function is scale- and material- independent and is valid only at the macroscales, where all the phonon MFPs are larger than $L_c$.
-Note that even though in the diffusive regime all phonons travel diffusively, we can still compute the suppression function for arbitrarily MFPs, which, however, will be filtered out.
-On the other side, in the diffusive material limit, we have $S(\Lambda) = S_{\mathrm{diff}}(\Lambda/L)$, with $L$ being the actual periodicity of the nanomaterial.
-Under these conditions one finds that the suppression function $S_{\mathrm{diff}}(\Lambda)$ has four key properties:~\cite{romano2019diffusive} i)\ its small-MFP limit corresponds to the suppression predicted by Fourier's law, ii)\ it is material independent, iii)\ it is scale independent, e.g. it can be translated to consider different dimensions, and vi)\ it always overestimates the suppression functions computed more accurately from BTE (i.e., $S_{\mathrm{diff}}(\Lambda)>S(\Lambda)$).
-In practice, in our simulation we obtain $S_{\mathrm{diff}}(\Lambda)$ by making the simulation domain large enough, with periodicity being $L_{\mathrm{large}}$, so that $S(0)$ is the same as $\kappa_{\mathrm{fourier}}/\kappa_{\mathrm{BTE}}$, meaning that there are little ballistic effects on small-MFP phonons.
-Then, we normalize $\Lambda$ by $L_{\mathrm{large}}$, e.g. $S_{\mathrm{diff}}(\Lambda)\rightarrow S(\xi)$, where $\xi = \Lambda L_{\mathrm{large}}^{-1}$.
-Once $S(\xi)$ is computed for a given geometry, described in terms of relative distances, we assume that the suppression function of a system described by the same geometry and periodidicity $L$ is simply given by $S(\Lambda) =S_{\mathrm{diff}}(\Lambda/L)$.
-Essentially, we are neglecting the effect of nondiffusive phonons on small-MFP phonons even at small scales, e.g. where the diffusive material limit is not exactly satisfied.
-Figure~\ref{fig:2.2} shows $S_{\mathrm{diff}}(\Lambda/L)$ with $L$ = 50 nm and porosity $\phi=0.25$.
+i)\ its small-MFP limit corresponds to the suppression predicted by Fourier's law, ii)\ it is material independent, iii)\ it is scale-independent, e.g. it can be translated to consider different dimensions, and vi)\ it always overestimates the suppression functions computed more accurately Eq.~\ref{bte} (i.e., $\tilde{S}(\Lambda)>S(\Lambda)$).
+In practice, in our simulation we obtain $\tilde{S}(\Lambda)$ by making the simulation domain large enough, with periodicity being $L_{\mathrm{large}}$, so that $S(0)$ is the same as $\kappa_{\mathrm{fourier}}/\kappa_{\mathrm{BTE}}$, meaning that there are little ballistic effects on small-MFP phonons.
+Then, we normalize $\Lambda$ by $L_{\mathrm{large}}$, e.g. $\tilde{S}(\Lambda)\rightarrow S(\xi)$, where $\xi = \Lambda L_{\mathrm{large}}^{-1}$.
+Once $S(\xi)$ is computed for a given geometry, described in terms of relative distances, we assume that the suppression function of a system described by the same geometry and periodicity $L$ is simply given by $S(\Lambda) =\tilde{S}(\Lambda/L)$.
+Essentially, we are neglecting the effect of non-diffusive phonons on small-MFP phonons even at small scales.
+Figure~\ref{fig:2.2} shows $\tilde{S}(\Lambda/L)$ with $L$ = 50 nm and porosity $\phi=0.25$.
 As expected, it deviates from the BTE around the small-MFP region.